BillRaymond/agile-in-action-minima/_posts/2023-02-28-remedies-for-a-scrum-master-with-a-waterfall-hangover.md

 **Bill Raymond:** I can understand where you're coming from there, because very often the project manager role does not, they're not empowered typically to make many decisions.
 What they're there for is to make sure that everyone's working on what they need to be working on.
 That they're managing scope and budget and time.

 ### Plan and planning

 **Angela Johnson:** And one of the things that I share with mystudents that are really trying to figure out what's different between project management in Scrum or why are those Gantt charts not applicable in Scrum?
 What was helpful for me is really learning a lot of the history.
 And so one of the things I point out is that Gantt charts were invented in World War I, the person who invented that, artifact, so to speak, Henry L. Gantt, so it's named after him, of course.

 That became the popular way to show the plan.
 And in the United States military, that was a popular artifact.
-Well, along came Dwight D. Eisenhower years later, and he has this wonderful quote that if anybody searches for Eisenhower quotes you can find &quot; the plan is useless, but the art of planning is indispensable&quot;.
+Well, along came Dwight D. Eisenhower years later, and he has this wonderful quote that if anybody searches for Eisenhower quotes you can find " the plan is useless, but the art of planning is indispensable".

 **Angela Johnson:** So, from Eisenhower's point of view, he is like, the plan stale the minute it comes off the printer.
 The planning is the more important part so that we can adapt.
 So the respond to change over following a plan in the Agile manifesto was inspired by that Dwight D. Eisenhower quote.
 So when we talk about agility, adaptive ways of working, Scrum in particular embracing change the Gantt charts never were about that.